-Service Learning 1 (not eligible for state fair)
+Service Learning 1 (SF 50150a)

 Exhibit a binder portfolio to reflect what the exhibitor accomplished in the four steps of service learning.
+This should include researching the need of the community and steps taken to serve that need.
 If exhibitor has been enrolled in project for multiple years, the binder portfolio should include previous years' work.
 Use of page protectors is recommended.
+A display board may accompany the portfolio, exhibits are limited to 2'6" wide and 15" deep

-Service Learning 2 (not eligible for state fair)
+Service Learning 2 (SF 50150b)

 Exhibit a binder portfolio to reflect what the exhibitor accomplished in the four steps of service learning.
-If the exhibitor has been enrolled in the project for multiple years (including Service Learning 1), the binder portfolio should include the previous years' work.
+This should include a walk-about to observe needs, assessment of needs and assets in your community, surveys/interviews conducted to identify needs and the solution.
+If exhibitor has been enrolled in project for multiple years (including Service Learning 1), the binder portfolio should include previous years' work.
 Use of page protectors is recommended.
+A display board may accompany the portfolio, exhibits are limited to 2'6" wide and 15" deep.